rockerBOO/awesome-neovim/README.md

 - [kyazdani42/blue-moon](https://github.com/kyazdani42/blue-moon) - A dark color scheme for Neovim derived from palenight and carbonight
 - [mhartington/oceanic-next](https://github.com/mhartington/oceanic-next) - Oceanic Next theme for neovim
 - [Iron-E/nvim-highlite](https://github.com/Iron-E/nvim-highlite) - A colorscheme template that is "lite" on logic for the developer.
+- [rockerBOO/boo-colorscheme-nvim](https://github.com/rockerBOO/boo-colorscheme-nvim) - A colorscheme for Neovim with handcrafted support for LSP, Treesitter.

 ### Debugging
 - [mfussenegger/nvim-dap](https://github.com/mfussenegger/nvim-dap) - Debug Adapter Protocol client implementation for Neovim